anonymity000/MB-DCA/README.md

 ```

 ## Test
 To test the performance, modify configs/test_few_shot.yaml by setting "load" to the saving file of the trained model.
-Or create a new directory "test" and move the "max-va.pth" to this directory.
+Or copy the trained model to ./test directory.
+<br> Edit the dataset of the test_few_shot.yaml for testing different datasets.
 ```
 python test_few_shot.py
 ```